Natural Reweighted Wake-Sleep: Experiments

-For the final performance evaluation of NRWS we use the binarized version of the MNIST database of handwritten digits \cite{lecun2010mnist}, which is a standard comparison benchmark for many SBNs, including the Reweighted Wake-Sleep \cite{bornschein_reweighted_2014}.
-We use the model architecture of a binary Helmholtz Machine with layers of sizes 300, 200, 100, 75, 50, 35, 30, 25, 20, 15, 10, 10, used also by Bornschein et al.~\cite{bornschein_bidirectional_2015} to achieve the state of the art performance on the dataset.
+We use the model architecture of a binary Helmholtz Machine with layers of sizes 300, 200, 100, 75, 50, 35, 30, 25, 20, 15, 10, 10, as in Bornschein et al.~\cite{bornschein_bidirectional_2015}.
 The training is performed without data augmentation, with binary variables in $\{-1,1\}$.

-The acronyms that we are using are: WS for Wake-Sleep, NWS for the Natural Wake-Sleep, RWS for the Reweighted Wake-Sleep, and NRWS for the Reweighted Wake-Sleep with the natural gradient.
-All experiments were run with CUDA optimized Tensorflow on Nvidia GTX1080 Ti GPUs.
-Our implementation is available at https://github.com/rist-ro/argo.
+We used a minibatch size of $B=32$ and a sample size of $S=10$ for all experiments and no regularizers or decaying learning-rate for any of the algorithms.